ahgroup/DSAIRM/README.md

 ```

 ## Basic Use
-* After install (which you need to do only once), load the package by runing `library('DSAIRM')`
-* You should receive a short greeting.
+After install (which you need to do only once), load the package by runing `library('DSAIRM')`.
+You should receive a short greeting.
 Now you can open the DSAIRM main menu by running `dsairmmenu()`.
-* From the main menu, choose the different apps corresponding to different within-host modeling topics and scenarios.
-* Each app contains a description of the model and scenario that is implemented.
+From the main menu, choose the different apps corresponding to different within-host modeling topics and scenarios.
+Each app contains a description of the model and scenario that is implemented.
 Each app also contains a list of recommeded tasks to work through in order to learn about a specific topic.
-* Once done exploring the apps, close the main menu to exit back to the R console.
+Once done exploring the apps, close the main menu to exit back to the R console.

 ## Alternative Use
-* If you don't want to use the main menu, there is another way to run each app.
-* Run the function `dsairmapps()` to get a list of all available apps.
-* Run the same function specifying an app (with quotation marks), e.g. `dsairmapps('BasicBacteria')` to run that specific app.
+If you don't want to use the main menu, there is another way to run each app: Run the function `dsairmapps()` to get a list of all available apps.
+Run the same function specifying an app (with quotation marks), e.g. `dsairmapps('BasicBacteria')` to run that specific app.
 Once you close the app, you'll be back at the `R` console, then use the same function to run a different app.

 ## Advanced Use
 The vignette (currently only partly complete) illustrates ways to interact with and modify the underlying models without the use of the Shiny UI.